-- NOTE: Apply a liberal amount of grease to the driveshaft splines and the driveshaft spring.
-This will aid in keeping the spring in position while assembling. - 4.
-Insert the driveshaft assembly into the swing arm tube; then engage the driveshaft splines with the pinion shaft splines in the rear drive gear case.
+■NOTE: Apply a liberal amount of grease to the driveshaft splines and the driveshaft spring.
+This will aid in keeping the spring in position while assembling.

-5. Pack approximately 3g (0.1 oz) of grease into each swing arm pivot bearing cavity; then apply grease to the lips of the dust seals.
+5. Pack approximately 3 g (0.1 oz) of grease into each swing arm pivot bearing cavity; then apply grease to the lips of the dust seals.